jasonereid/docker/README.md

 Images can be base operating systems, like Ubuntu, or they can operate as webservers (NGINX), or provide other functions like data structure servers or programming languages (Python, node, etc).
 Commond images include ubuntu, alpine, redis, nginx, centos, mongo.

+Docker images are downloaded to the working directory.

 ## Basic Docker Commands

 docker run <IMAGE_NAME> - starts and runs a docker instance of the specified image